 Ed’s bedroom.
 The walls are painted in a custom teal blue.

-A butterfly angel purchased in Tulum, Mexico hangs above the bedroom fireplace, now used as a recess for the flat screen TV.
+L. to r.: A Chinese chair was inherited from a family friend.; A butterfly angel purchased in Tulum, Mexico hangs above the bedroom fireplace, now used as a recess for the flat screen TV.

 A screen made by Ed works as a handsome headboard.
 The bed pillows are from Jim Thompson.

 The column lamps with bold red shades were purchased at designer Sheila Bridges’s store in upstate New York.

 L. to r.: A painting by artist, Tony Pinotti hangs above an oval mirror in the front of Ed’s apartment. ; Plants thrive on the sunny window sill of Ed’s East Village apartment.

 The oversized Asian chest was found at the 26th Street flea market.

 Pintura fabric covers the bookcases in Ed’s bedroom.
 The Chinese chest and chair were inherited from a family friend.

 A bold Pintura fabric was used to cover this sofa pillow.

 L. to r.: Built-in bookshelf behind the front door makes use of every inch of space. ; A mix of art and objects arranged atop the fireplace mantel, including a collage by Ed.